- What Are Grains?

 Arsenic is absorbed by plants — usually in very low amounts.
 However, rice has been shown to absorb relatively high amounts of it.

-The short answer is “no.” Unfortunately, fermentation doesn’t remove gliadin or amylopectin — at least not in meaningful amounts.
+The short answer is “maybe.”
+Unfortunately, fermentation doesn’t remove gliadin or amylopectin (at least not in meaningful amounts).
+However, some of the antinutrients in grains are degraded during fermentation.

 Not all grains contain gluten, so these two diets aren’t necessarily the same.
 For example, amaranth, buckwheat, oats, rice, sorghum and teff are a few gluten-free whole grains.
 These are sometimes utilized for gluten-free flour, which allows people on gluten-free diets to consume actual grain bread while avoiding wheat gluten.